emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 !!! summary "Check these websites"
     * [The Number of Clusters](http://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_introclus_sect010.htm)

+## Further Examination of the Cluster Analysis Solution

-## Visualizing the Results
+### Visualizing the Results

-To interpret a cluster analysis solution, the first thig you want to try is to graph the cluster in a scatter plot to see whether or not they overlap with each other in terms of their location in the $p-$dimensional space.
-A scatter plot will work to visualize a few dimensions, but will not be helpful when you have a lot of them.
-So what we are going to do is use a **canonical discriminate analysis** which is a data reduction technique that creates a smaller number of variables that are linear combinations of the original $p$ clustering variables.
+To interpret a cluster analysis solution, the first thing you want to try is to graph the cluster in a scatter plot to see whether or not they overlap with each other in terms of their location in the $p-$dimensional space.
+If the vectors have a high dimentionality,  we use **Canonical Discriminant Analysis (CDA)**.
+It is a **dimension-reduction technique related to principal component analysis and canonical correlation**.
+It creates a smaller number of variables that are linear combinations of the original $p$ clustering variables.
 The new variables, called canonical variables, are ordered in terms of the proportion of variance in the clustering variables that is accounted for by each of the canonical variables.
 Usually, the majority of the variants in the clustering variable will be accounted for by the first couple of canonical varaibles and those are the variables we can plot.

 In SAS we can use the `CANDISC`procedure to create the canonical variables for our cluster analysis output data set that has the cluster assignment variable that we created when we ran the cluster analysis.